Nomagugu Simelane: Political career

-Simelane-Zulu was elected as an MPL in May 2014 and was the chairperson of the legislature's Agriculture Committee until 2019.
+Simelane was elected as an MPL in May 2014 and was the chairperson of the legislature's Agriculture Committee until 2019.
 Premier Sihle Zikalala appointed her as MEC for Health in May 2019.

-In September 2021, Simelane-Zulu issued a public apology after she and her guests defied COVID-19 regulations during a surprise birthday party for her in August.
+In September 2021, Simelane issued a public apology after she and her guests defied COVID-19 regulations during a surprise birthday party for her in August.
 The Democratic Alliance in KwaZulu-Natal laid criminal charges against her.

-Prior to the ANC's provincial elective conference, the ANC in the eThekwini region, the party's largest region in KwaZulu-Natal, endorsed Simelane-Zulu's campaign for deputy provincial chairperson.
+Prior to the ANC's provincial elective conference, the ANC in the eThekwini region, the party's largest region in KwaZulu-Natal, endorsed Simelane campaign for deputy provincial chairperson.
 She was on ANC MPL and candidate for provincial chairperson, Siboniso Duma's "Taliban" slate, a group of candidates allied to former president Jacob Zuma.
 On 23 July 2022, Simelane-Zulu was elected as the deputy provincial chairperson of the ANC, defeating Education MEC Kwazi Mshengu in a vote that went 927–661 as the "Taliban" slate made a clean sweep of all the provincial leadership positions.

 Zikalala resigned as premier on 5 August 2022 and Finance MEC Nomusa Dube-Ncube was elected to replace him.
 On 11 August 2022, Dube-Ncube appointed her executive council, in which Simelane-Zulu remains as the MEC for Health.